Overview for Army Nurses

 Army Reserves Army Nurse Programs/Incentives:

 Special Pay provides up to $25,000 per year, participants must choose 2, 3 or 4 years of affiliation for Psychiatric Nurse Practitioner, Family Nurse Practitioner, Operating Room Nurses, Nurse Anesthetist, Critical Care, and Public Health.
 Participants must serve in an Army Reserves Troop Program Units (TPU), Army Medical Department Professional Management Command (APMC) or Individual Mobilization Augmentation (IMA) Program.
 Individuals may be eligible, if qualified, to participate in one other Army Reserve incentive program.

-Note: Army Reserve Medical Surgical Nurse and Emergency Room Nurse will not be eligible for special pay.
+Note: Army Reserve Medical Surgical Nurse will not be eligible for special pay.